Nirmalkumar882000/Chat_App_Task/README.md

 # Chat App Web Application

-A real-time chat application built using the MERN stack with socket-based communication and a modern, responsive design.
+A real-time chat application built using the MERN stack with socket-based communication and a modern.

 ## Features